About Blood Pressure

 Get it Checked

 The first step to having a healthy blood pressure is getting your blood pressure checked.
 Your blood pressure consists of two numbers the systolic number (upper number) and the diastolic number (lower number).
 The systolic measures the pressure in the arteries when the heart beats, the diastolic number measures the pressure in the arteries between heartbeats.
-A normal blood pressure should be 120/80 or lower.
-Because there are no symptoms, one-third of all adults don't know they have high blood pressure.
+A normal blood pressure should be 120/80 but check with your doctor for your personal goal.
+High blood pressure is often referred to as the “silent-killer” because there are no symptoms.
+Many adults don't know they have high blood pressure.
 Check your blood pressure today!